jocan3/VGCTeams/README.md

  `ng build --prod --bh ./`

+## Running Legacy app

+There may be issues running this webapp if you have installed the latest versions of NodeJS and angular-cli.
+Downgrading angular-cli version to 6.0.x may be required.
+The following commands will help to run this Angular 5 (legacy) app:

+ `npm install --legacy-peer-deps`

+ `npm uninstall -g @angular/cli`

+ `npm cache clean --force`

+ `npm install -g @angular/cli@6.0.8`

+ `ng serve --open`

+To generate dist files (build the webapp):

+ `export NODE_OPTIONS=--openssl-legacy-provider`

+ `ng build --prod --bh ./`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.